The deadline for applications has been extended to April 20.

 Applicants will be required to submit a completed online application, including:

 - A brief statement of research interest related to Catholic social thought no longer than 750 words.

 - One academic writing sample.

 All application materials can be submitted via the online application.
 Incomplete applications will not be considered.
 Fifteen students will be admitted to this seminar.
-Application materials are due February 24, 2020.
-Final decisions will be sent out April 1, 2020.
+The application deadline has been extended to April 20, 2020.

 Please direct any further questions HERE